 $\sfT$ is slightly more complicated: \be \dam_\sfT(t) \subset H^+_\diagup(R-t) \cap H^+_-(-R/2+t) \cap H^-_|(R/2-t), \ee which follows from analyzing action of $\sfT$ on states $d^\pm_-,d^\pm_|,d^\pm_\diagup$.
 The intersection of the sets on the RHS is empty when $t > 2R$, giving an erosion speed four times as slow as $\sfR$. \end{proof} Toom's rule, as well as the automata rigorously proved to be memories in \cite{pajouheshgar2025exploring}, are defined using majority votes over particular patterns of cells.
 Like the $\sfT$ rule, these types of dynamics have $X$ symmetry.
 This means that the domain walls in the states $d^\pm_o$ must move in the same direction under the dynamics.
 By contrast, the rules $\sfR,\sfF,\sfM$, which lack $X$ symmetry, operate differently: for these rules, there are choices of $o$ for which the domain walls in the states $d^+_o,d^-_o$ move in {\it opposite} directions.
 This behavior qualitatively distinguishes the dynamics from rules based on majority votes.

 \ss{Proving non-robustness if $\mcr^\vee = R_\pi (\mcr^\wedge)$}

 In this subsection, we prove theorem~\ref{thm:nonrobust} from the main text.

-\begin{proof} To avoid getting bogged down in details, we will be slightly schematic.
-The basic idea is that, as explained below, dyanmics with this symmetry must erode minority domains in a curvature-driven way; when biased noise is added to drive ballistic expansion of minority domains, the error correcting dynamics is accordingly unable to correct errors quickly enough.
+\begin{proof} For conciseness, we use schematic language in this proof.
+The basic idea is that, as explained below, dynamics with this symmetry must erode minority domains in a curvature-driven way; when biased noise is added to drive ballistic expansion of minority domains, the error correcting dynamics is accordingly unable to correct errors quickly enough.

 To illustrate this, consider any domain wall state $d^\pm_o$.
 Under $\mca$, the domain wall must either move, or remain fixed.
 Suppose it moves with velocity $\bfv$.
 Now if $\mcr^\vee = R_\pi(\mcr^\wedge)$, then the dynamics is invariant under $X \circ R_\pi$. $d^\pm_o$ is invariant under this symmetry, but $X \circ R_\pi \, : \, \bfv \mt - \bfv$.
 Thus the domain wall must also move along $-\bfv$, and this implies that in fact $\bfv = \bfzero$.
 Therefore all states $d^\pm_o(a)$ must in fact be fixed under $\mca$.